loopedlol/arduino-log/temperature-meter/README.md

 To be able to measure temperatures and provide a response light

 ## Project Summary
-Briefly explain what you built in 2–4 sentences.

-Example: I built a simple LED circuit and uploaded code to make the LED turn on and off repeatedly.
-This helped me practice wiring components on a breadboard and using basic Arduino functions like `pinMode()`, `digitalWrite()`, and `delay()`.
+I built a simple circuit with code whose function was to read the temperance and give either red, yellow, or green light to indicate the level.
+This helped me practice wiring components on the breadboard and using basic functions like `pinMode()`, `digitalWrite()`, and `delay()`.

 ## Parts Used
 - Arduino Uno R4